Marathon Digital Holdings Inc. (MARA) Shares Up Despite Recent Market Volatility

 MARA’s Market Performance

-MARA’s stock has seen a -4.35% decrease for the week, with a -15.16% drop in the past month and a 0.95% gain in the past quarter.
-The volatility ratio for the week is 9.65%, and the volatility levels for the past 30 days are at 11.51% for Marathon Digital Holdings Inc. The simple moving average for the last 20 days is -7.94% for MARA stock, with a simple moving average of -30.41% for the last 200 days.
+MARA stock saw a decrease of -5.07% in the past week, with a monthly decline of -12.71% and a quarterly a decrease of 0.65%.
+The volatility ratio for the week is 8.34%, and the volatility levels for the last 30 days are 11.01% for Marathon Digital Holdings Inc. (MARA).
+The simple moving average for the last 20 days is -8.61% for MARA stock, with a simple moving average of -32.12% for the last 200 days.

 Analysts’ Opinion of MARA